 The Education Policy Toolbox also contains a Glossary which provides a list of terms used in the policy boxes along with their definitions.
 When you hover on the underlined words, a definition will appear as a tooltip (for example, hover your mouse over Monitoring).
 Click on the underlined word to consult the definition and its references.

-The full list of bibliographic references can be downloaded below or on the Site Map page.
+The full list of bibliographic references can be accessed here.